 Governments must build availability into services to handle digital transformation - Veeam

-By 2020, statistics show that four out five Australians will engage with the Government through an online service, and data centre infrastructure will be the enabler.
+By 2020, statistics show that four out five Australians will engage with the Government through an online service, and data center infrastructure will be the enabler.

 This trend is reflected in New Zealand, where citizens are becoming more connected, demanding 24/7 access, and have zero patience for downtime and data loss.

 Techday spoke to Danny Allan, Veeam product strategy vice president about the ramifications of the government’s necessary digital transformation, and how ransomware would factor into it.What is driving the push for governments to digitally transform?